Society and Health, 4.5 creditsSamhälle och hälsa, 4.5 hp

 On completion of the course, the student should be able to

 - account for concepts and theories central for the fields social stratification, socio-economic position, society and health

-- account for and discuss social and behavioural factors that are important for health, mortality and inequality with an international perspective
+- account for and discuss social, environmental and behavioural factors that are important for health, mortality and inequality with an international perspective

 - show basic knowledge about men's violence against women and violence in intimate relationships

-- describe how common sources of bias in epidemiological studies can affect study result
+- show basic knowledge about epidemiological method and common sources of bias in epidemiological studies

 The course intends to give the students in-depth knowledge of concepts, methods and empirical research about the relationship between society and health at population level.
 Sociological and social theories, e.g. about social structures and social stratification, are discussed in relation to how differences in health arise, remain and are recreated over time.
 Health inequalities between different groups in society, based on gender, age, socioeconomic position, migration/country of birth and LGBTQ.
 Will be discussed during the course.
 The student will learn basic facts concerning public health and inequality in health from a global perspective, and gets an overview of important mechanisms that contribute to the relationships between social structures and various health outcomes.